imatge-upc/rvos/README.md

 - [DAVIS 2017 (one-shot)](https://imatge.upc.edu/web/sites/default/files/projects/segmentation/public_html/rvos-pretrained-models/one-shot-model-davis.zip)
 - [DAVIS 2017 (zero-shot)](https://imatge.upc.edu/web/sites/default/files/projects/segmentation/public_html/rvos-pretrained-models/zero-shot-model-davis.zip)

+The same files are also available in [this folder](https://drive.google.com/drive/folders/1ZS2T6Iyum3UGftNLBivEHMzQtqWwzgEv?usp=sharing) in Google Drive.

 Extract and place the obtained folder under ```models``` directory.
 You can then run evaluation scripts with the downloaded model by setting ```args.model_name``` to the name of the folder.